T-Kernel: TRON real-time operating system family history

-In 1989, Matsushita Electric Industrial Co., Ltd., now known as Panasonic Corporation, introduced a TRON PC.
+A different RTOS developed in TRON Project was called BTRON.
+BTRON stands for Business TRON and was meant for desktop PC with windowing environment.
+In 1989, Matsushita Electric Industrial Co., Ltd., now known as Panasonic Corporation, introduced a TRON PC that used this BTRON OS.
 This personal computer had an Intel 80286 chip of 8 MHz and only 2 MB of memory, but it could display moving video.
-Also, it had a dual-booting system that could run both the TRON OS and DOS.
+Also, it had a dual-booting system that could run both the BTRON OS and DOS.
 Although the Japanese government once announced it would use the TRON PC in Japanese schools, the plan was dropped, partly due to economic issues with the United States.